HX-idiot/Dynamic-Few-Shot-Visual-Learning-without-Forgetting/README.md

 ### Train the model

 * Step 1 refers to pretrain Feature Extractor and cosine-based Classifier.
 In this process I set the epoch_num to 30.
-* Step 2 refers to continue train Classifier and attention-based Few-shot Weight Generatoe
+* Step 2 refers to continue train Classifier and attention-based Few-shot Weight Generator.

 ### Evaluate